konceptosociala/konceptosociala.github.io/_posts/_wip/2025-05-27-deferred-voxel-ray-tracing-in-bevy.md

 ---
 layout: post
-title: 'Voxel Ray Tracing in Bevy (part 1)'
+title: 'Deferred Voxel Ray Tracing in Bevy (part 1)'
-permalink: /blog/voxel-ray-tracing-in-bevy
+permalink: /blog/deferred-voxel-ray-tracing-in-bevy
 ---

 Modern computers, especially their GPUs, can process more and more data in less time,